 There are so many ways you can use this classic Mediterranean sauce:

 - Vegetables: Serve it with Spanish patatas bravas or French fries.
-You can also serve it with oven roasted vegetables or simply as a dip with a plate of raw veggies.
+You can also serve it with oven roasted vegetables, grilled vegetables or simply as a dip with a plate of raw veggies.

 - Sandwiches: Use it as a spread on your sandwiches and burgers for more flavor.

 - Seafood: This sauce pairs perfectly with seafood such as garlic lemon shrimp, salmon croquettes or salmon patties.

 - Chicken: Got some grilled chicken?
 Whip up some of this sauce and serve it on the side.

 - Chipotle: Add 1 teaspoon chipotle powder to the egg mixture.

 - Saffron: Add a pinch of powdered saffron to the sauce before adding the oils.

 - Cilantro lime: Use lime instead of lemon and add chopped 1 teaspoon chopped cilantro to the sauce once it's ready.

 - Paprika: Add 1 teaspoon smoked paprika to the ingredients before adding the oils.